IsmaelKiprop/AirBnB_clone_v3/README.md

 - `/api/v1/reviews`: Manage reviews
 - `/api/v1/places_search`: Search for places based on specified criteria

-For detailed information on each endpoint, refer to the [API Documentation](API_DOCUMENTATION.md).
+Has information on each endpoint, refer to the [API Documentation](API_DOCUMENTATION.md).

 ## Implementation Details